The Highest Point of the Hotel

 November 1887 — The Highest Point of the Hotel

 By November 1887, much of the exterior construction was complete.
-The highest point on hotel would be 120 feet (Ballroom tower, on the left).
+The highest point of the hotel was 120 feet (Ballroom tower, on the left).
 An artificial ice machine (producing 15 tons per day) was installed; a cistern was being constructed; the electric plant and laundry machine had arrived; and a “furniture parade” conveyed freight loads of furniture down Orange Avenue from the ferry landing on the bay.
-Manager John B. Seghers was back east hiring employees.
+Manager John B. Seghers was back East hiring employees.